Number of bits returned by a quantum estimation: Conclusions

 In conclusion, we have given two types of upper bounds to the mutual information: (i) the Fourier bounds given by \autoref{eq:mi_periodic} for periodic parameters (phase); and (ii) the Fisher bound of \autoref{eq:mi_fisher_periodic}, which is written only in terms of the Fisher information of the parameter, rather than on the details of the estimation, so it applies even beyond quantum estimation, where it has been derived above.
 As shown in \autoref{eq:mi_lower}, the bound in terms of Fisher information for periodic parameters are asymptotically a good approximation to the mutual information (namely, it is almost attainable) for the maximum likelihood estimator.
 These bounds are useful to characterize the noisy QPE algorithm.

-X.~L. thanks Hongwei Lin and the School of Mathematical Science, Zhejiang University for funding, and the University of Pavia for hospitality.
+X.L. acknowledges the National Natural Science Foundation of China under Grant Nos.62272406, 61932018 and Zhejiang University for funding, and the University of Pavia for hospitality.
 L.M.
 C.M.
 W.G.~acknowledge financial support from the U.S. DoE, National Quantum Information Science Research Centers, Superconducting Quantum Materials and Systems Center (SQMS) under contract number DE-AC02-07CH11359, C.M. acknowledges support from the EU H2020 QuantERA project QuICHE and from the PNRR MUR Project PE0000023-NQSTI.
 L.M. acknowledges support from the PNRR MUR Project CN0000013-ICSC, and from PRIN2022 CUP 2022RATBS4.